sven-hash/docs/docs/run-nym-nodes/nodes/gateways.md

 In order to initalise your gateway the `id` and `host` parameters are required, although feel free to experiment with adding any of the other flags output from the `--help` command above:

 ```
         --announce-host <announce-host>      The host that will be reported to the directory server
---clients-ledger <clients-ledger>      Ledger file containing registered clients
         --clients-port <clients-port>        The port on which the gateway will be listening for clients gateway-
                                              requests
+        --datastore <datastore>              Path to sqlite database containing all gateway persistent data
+        --eth_endpoint <eth_endpoint>        URL of an Ethereum full node that we want to use for getting bandwidth
+                                             tokens from ERC20 tokens
         --host <host>                        The custom host on which the gateway will be running for receiving sphinx
                                              packets
         --id <id>                            Id of the gateway we want to create config for.
---inboxes <inboxes>                    Directory with inboxes where all packets for the clients are stored
         --mix-port <mix-port>                The port on which the gateway will be listening for sphinx packets
---mixnet-contract <mixnet-contract>    Address of the validator contract managing the network
+        --mnemonic <mnemonic>                Cosmos wallet mnemonic
+        --validator-apis <validator-apis>    Comma separated list of endpoints of the validators APIs
---validators <validators>              Comma separated list of rest endpoints of the validators
+        --validators <validators>            Comma separated list of endpoints of the validator

 ```

-For example, the following command returns a gateway on your current IP with the `id` of `supergateway`:
+The following command returns a gateway on your current IP with the `id` of `supergateway`:

 ```
- ./nym-gateway init --id supergateway --host $(curl ifconfig.me) --testnet-mode
+ ./nym-gateway init --id supergateway --host $(curl ifconfig.me) --testnet-mode --eth_endpoint <INFURA_ADDRESS> --eth_private_key <ETHEREUM_PRIVATE_KEY>
   % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current
                                  Dload  Upload   Total   Spent    Left  Speed
 100    14  100    14    0     0    125      0 --:--:-- --:--:-- --:--:--   123